MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/b2b-sync.md

 ## When a guest loses access to shared content

-If a person’s guest account is deleted or their permission to shared content is removed, the sync app will display an error.
+If a person's guest account is deleted or their permission to shared content is removed, the sync app will display an error.

-- A notification will appear indicating that the library can’t be synced.
+- A notification will appear indicating that the library can't be synced.

     ![We can't sync your document library notification](media/cant-sync-notification.png)